eriklarsen4/Endo/README.md

 [eriklarsen4/Itch](<https://github.com/eriklarsen4/Itch>),
 and the second publication's repository, `eriklarsen4/Hippo`, is under development.
 Please see those repositories for each paper's respective URL.
+Among other datasets and analyses, they contain multiple, functionally validated bulk RNAseq datasets.

 Please see the [`FIREpHly` microscopy data vignette](<https://github.com/eriklarsen4/Endo/blob/dev/Rpkg/vignettes/FIREpHly.md>) and the [immunoprecipitation- label-free mass spec (`IPMS`) data vignette](<https://github.com/eriklarsen4/Endo/blob/dev/Rpkg/vignettes/IPMS.md>) for more detail on each dataset's data cleaning and analysis.

-Additional computational biology work on the published data is outlined in broad strokes [here](<https://github.com/eriklarsen4/Endo/tree/dev/python#readme>), with additional vignettes in progress.
+Additional computational biology work on the published data is outlined in broad strokes [here](<https://github.com/eriklarsen4/Endo/tree/dev/python#readme>), with other vignettes in progress.
 This work expands on the "gold standard" mixture modeling approach in affinity-precipitation mass spectrometry (`APMS` or `IPMS`) to infer proteins that truly interact with a target protein from a mixture of proteins.

 Three packages are associated with this repository: